 What is particularly interesting about Shiree is its explicit aim to work with the very poorest and marginalised members of society.
-Designed in 2006, it pre-dates the international recognition of this need, as encapsulated in the SDGs.
+Designed in 2006, this results based programme pre-dates the international recognition of this need, as encapsulated in the SDGs.
 Shiree focussed on working with people who experience multiple, intersecting disadvantage – members of minority groups such as Adivasis and "low" caste Hindus; women-headed households; disabled individuals.

 Shiree was a results based programme, having the (revised) goal to support 1 million extremely poor people to "graduate" out of poverty.
 In this it more than succeeded, the final figures being in the order of 1.14 million people.
 Field implementation was conducted by a range of local partners, selected through a system of competitive tendering; there were a total of 45 over the programme lifetime.
 "Graduation" from extreme poverty was measured according to an index with multiple parameters.
 These included food coping strategies; cash; income diversification; savings; productive assets; food consumption diversity; health and nutrition status of household head; gender empowerment; access to safe drinking water and sanitation; and access to cultivable land.
 A household was deemed "graduated" if it met a set number of characteristics, which differed according to rural and urban settings.
 All partners had to report on this basis; thus there is clear evidence to show that graduation occurred.
 What is less clear is whether those who "graduated" have gained resilience to withstand any setbacks that they might encounter in future.
 It is possible that the strong focus on graduation led to insufficient attention to building resilience – but to fully test this hypothesis, a longer period of monitoring would be needed.